M4YAVI/Complete-Blind-75-Problem-List/python/array/best_time_to_buy_and_sell_stock.md

-# 📉 Best Time to Buy and Sell Stock: The Lazy Genius Solution
+# 📉 Best Time to Buy and Sell Stock
 ---

 ### 🏷️ Problem Tags